Community Partner Application

-Our Community Partnership Programs are organized into six issue areas: Advocacy, Arts & Recreation, Education, Health & Wellness, Mentorship, and Sustainability & Food Justice.
-Please complete our application if you think the Bennion Center’s Community Partnership Programs are a good fit for your organization.
+Our Community Partner Programs are organized into six issue areas: Advocacy, Arts & Recreation, Education, Health & Wellness, Mentorship, and Sustainability & Food Justice.
+Please complete our application if you think the Bennion Center’s Community Partner Programs are a good fit for your organization.
 A committee will review your completed application within four weeks of receipt.
 A member of the committee will contact you during the review and selection process if further information is needed regarding your application.

 Our strongest applications include a student, already involved with your organization, who is interested in serving as the founding partnership liaison.
 If you do not already have an interested student and your application is accepted, we will post the liaison opening and attempt to fill the position.
 This process can be lengthy: finding the right student leader for your program can take time.

 Applications for student leaders are accepted on a rolling basis although the primary recruitment and transition process takes place in February.

 Thank you for considering the Bennion Center for your volunteer needs.
 If we may be of further assistance, please feel free to contact us.

 If You Answer “Yes” to Each Question Below, Please Proceed with Application

-- Does the Community Partnership Program (CPP) focus specific action on a clearly identified need in the community (that is not being fully met at the present time) and directly relates to the community partner’s (CP) mission?
+- Does the Community Partner Program (CPP) focus specific action on a clearly identified need in the community (that is not being fully met at the present time) and directly relates to the community partner’s (CP) mission?

 - Is the CPP manageable in terms of cost, time, capabilities of available personnel and desired volunteer skills?

 - Is the CP familiar with the University of Utah’s academic calendar and ready to anticipate a decrease in volunteer engagement during school break and exam periods?

 - Does the CPP provide volunteers with an opportunity to carry out significant tasks and to engage in meaningful work?

 - Will the CP provide community impact metrics each year?